-Egg Drop syndrome virus (EDSV)
+Egg drop syndrome virus

 Egg drop syndrome virus (EDSV) is a double-stranded DNA, adenovirus from the Atadenovirus genus which causes egg drop syndrome (EDS) in laying hens.
 It is also referred to as duck adenovirus serotype 1, because it is believed that the virus originated in ducks.

-EDSV is spread horizontally through feces or vertically through the embryonated egg.
+Transmission: Egg drop syndrome virus is spread horizontally through feces or vertically through the embryonated egg.
 It spreads slower then other avian adenoviruses, varying from 7 to 17 days until hens present with clinical signs following exposure.